Table of Contents

 What if I can’t register for a course and I meet the prerequisite?

 If you have met the prerequisite with an articulated or an approved petitioned course and are not able to register for the course, you need to contact the Records and Registration Office via email email@example.com.
 If you met the prerequisite with a course not articulated you must contact the faculty advisor of your major to determine if you have actually met the prerequisite.

 Who do I meet with to get approval for study abroad courses?

 You should meet with your Faculty Advisor to discuss the courses you could take abroad to satisfy major requirements.
 Academic Advisors can only assist with reviewing remaining degree and graduation requirements.

 How do I know what my Catalog year is?

 Check your CI Academic Requirements Report (CARR) through your MyCI portal to confirm your catalog year.
-How to view your CARR.
+For more information please view, how to view your CARR.
 Typically, it is the year you started at CI.
 It can also be the year you declared your major.

 Who is my Advisor?
 Do I have one specifically assigned to me?

 What is my class standing based on my units?

 Disclaimer – For more information regarding transfer credit, your CARR, substitution/petition status, or forms please contact Records & Registration.